I think that we can forgive Alice Paillard, of Bruno Paillard Champagne, for being opinionated.

-Given how well they pull off their NV releases (more on that in a minute), Alice the art of the blend – across vineyards, vintages, and grapes – as essential to Champagne’s DNA.
+Given how well they pull off their NV releases (more on that in a minute), Alice views he art of the blend – across vineyards, vintages, and grapes – as essential to Champagne’s DNA.
 “It’s what we’ve always done,” she emphasized.
 “Assemblage is not just putting Pinot Noir and Pinot Munier together.
 Assemblage is having a diversity of terroir.
 Champagne is not Bordeaux.
 Just ask a grower in Champagne; it’s not like a grower in Burgundy.
 That’s what makes Champagne rich and impressive.
 What do you want to bring out [in the wine]?
 That is the only question that matters.”

 During our virtual meet-up, we tasted through two Bruno Paillard releases, and as per Alice, these were not chosen randomly. “[These 2 wines] are brothers; they are our interpretation of Champagne” she noted, being assemblages of grapes/terroirs (“It’s how we like Champagne.”).
-Each come from an of average 35 different crus, using first press juice only.
+Each come from an average of 35 different crus, using first press juice only.
 Both have about 5.5 g/l of RS.
 Both see roughly three years aging (“It’s gentle, thanks to the proper aging”), and employ multiple vintages from their reserve wine systems (each non-vintage BPC has its own reserve wine system, with some of them being among the oldest perpetual reserves in Champagne, despite BPC being a relatively younger house by Champers standards).
 So… lots of kinship in these sort-of mirror image releases…

 First, some vitals: this Brut style bubbly is a blend of Pinot Noir (45%), Chardonnay (33%) and Pinot Meunier (22%), part of which (about 20%) was in barrel for the first fermentation.
 The reserve system includes 25 vintages (since 1985), which is responsible for up to 50% of the final blend.
 I will confess to this being one of my personal favorite Champers; simply put, you get an incredible bang for the buck here that not only rivals some vintage releases from other houses, but in some cases even ages better than them, too.
 You’d hardly know that so much PN is included in the blend, as there’s a mere hint of red berry fruitiness, with a ton of pure citrus action on top.
 White plum, toasted almonds, brioche, and blossoms come next, with a little tease of redcurrant.
 The mouthfeel is impeccable, and lively, despite the healthy doses of toast.
 You could do a whole lot worse than picking this as your go-to Champers for the rest of your life.